10 Easy Ways to Stick to a Bedtime Routine

 1. Set a bedtime reminder on your phone

-Make sure to set a consistent bedtime and wake-up time.
+Set a consistent bedtime and wake-up time.
 Having a regular sleep schedule is key to helping your body stay on track.
 Even on weekends, try to stick to the same routine.
-This will make it easier for you to fall asleep and wake up at the same time every day.
+This makes it easier to fall asleep and wake up at the same time every day.

 Consistency is important in regulating your body’s internal clock.
-If you have a late night every now and then, just try to get back on track the next night to keep your sleep schedule in check.
+If you have a late night now and then, try to get back on track the next night to maintain your sleep rhythm.

 I like to set my iPhone alarm for a bedtime reminder so I don’t lose track of time.
 It helps me stay on schedule and ensures I get enough rest.